saltstack/salt-enhancement-proposals/0009-salt-working-groups.md

 - If Salt doesn’t receive any eligible applicants for captain role, a member of the Salt open/core will be elected to be captain of that working group.

 The rules for the election process are:
-- Election for the first working group captain will be internal and voting will be done by the salt core team.
+- Election for the first working group captain will be internal and voting will be done by the Salt core team.
 - Elections for all subsequent working group captains and members will be voted on by the outgoing members of the current working group

 ## Timelines